Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

     The *Edit product* view is displayed.

 11. Click the [SAVE] button.
     The *Submitting data..* message is displayed and the *Products* view is displayed.
-It may take some time until the changes are transferred to the offer in the *Omni-Channel* module and the new price is available in your stores.
+It may take some time until the changes are transferred to the offer in the *Omni-Channel* module and the promotion price is available in your stores.

 <!---NEU-->